VeronicaMunozMendoza/COVID19-Data-Analysis-Jupyter-notebook/README.md

 ### Goal of the Analysis:

-The objective of this project is to demonstrate my proficiency in data analytics, programming, and data visualisation.
-By leveraging Python for data analysis and Excel for dashboard creation, I aim to provide valuable insights into the COVID-19 pandemic.
+The goal of this project is to showcase my expertise in data analytics, programming, and data visualization.
+Using Python for data analysis and Excel for dashboard creation, I aim to uncover valuable insights into the COVID-19 pandemic.

 The main focus of this analysis will be addressing key unknown factors to understand the global and regional dynamics of COVID-19, its impact on healthcare systems, the effectiveness of public health measures, and potential predictive patterns.

-This analysis will address the following key questions, total of 8 to understand the global and regional dynamics of COVID-19, its impact on healthcare systems, the effectiveness of public health measures, and potential predictive patterns:
+This analysis will address eight key questions to elucidate the global and regional dynamics of COVID-19, its impact on healthcare systems, the effectiveness of public health measures, and potential predictive patterns.
+These questions are designed to provide a comprehensive understanding of the pandemic's progression and influence.

 Global Trends: